Meteor-Community-Packages/meteor-autoform/README.md

 ### afFieldInput

 Renders an input control for the field.
 The type of control depends on what you set the `type` attribute to.
 All of the HTML5 input types plus a few more are built in.
+Here is the full list of included input types:

+* boolean-checkbox
+* boolean-radios
+* boolean-select
+* button
+* color
+* contenteditable
+* date
+* datetime
+* datetime-local
+* email
+* file
+* hidden
+* image
+* month
+* number
+* password
+* radio
+* range
+* reset
+* search
+* select
+* select-checkbox
+* select-checkbox-inline
+* select-multiple
+* select-radio
+* select-radio-inline
+* submit
+* tel
+* text
+* textarea
+* time
+* url
+* week

 There are add-on packages that provide additional input types (widgets, UI controls).

 If you don't include a `type` attribute, the following logic is used to automatically select an appropriate type:

-* If you supply the `options` attribute, a `<select>` control is used.
-If your schema expects an array for the field, then it is a multiple-select control.
-If you prefer radios or checkboxes (for example, if it is a short list of options), then add `noselect=true` attribute.
+* If you supply the `options` attribute, a `select` input is used.
+If your schema expects an array for the field, then it is a `select-multiple` input.
+If you prefer radios or checkboxes (for example, if it is a short list of options), then add `noselect=true` attribute or simply set the `type` to `select-checkbox`, `select-checkbox-inline`, `select-radio`, or `select-radio-inline`.
-* Otherwise if the schema type is `String` and you include the `rows` attribute, a `<textarea>` is used.
+* Otherwise if the schema type is `String` and you include the `rows` attribute, a `textarea` is used.
-* Otherwise if the schema type is `Number`, `<input type="number">` is used.
+* Otherwise if the schema type is `Number`, a `number` type is used.
-* Otherwise if the schema type is `Date`, `<input type="date">` is used.
+* Otherwise if the schema type is `Date`, a `date` type is used.
-* Otherwise if the schema type is `Boolean`, the "boolean-checkbox" type is used.
-You may want to specify an override type of "boolean-radios" or "boolean-select" instead.
+* Otherwise if the schema type is `Boolean`, the `boolean-checkbox` type is used.
+You may want to specify a `type` of `boolean-radios` or `boolean-select` instead.
 If you do so, use the `trueLabel` and `falseLabel` attributes to set the labels used in the radio or select control.
-* Otherwise `<input type="text">` is used.
+* Otherwise a `text` type is used.

 The following attributes are recognized: